 - Under the composition model, GST is payable on taxable products solely.
 Before January 1, 2018, it was mandatory to pay Composite GST on all items, even those that were excluded.

-- The authorities reserve the right to penalize anyone who provides false information to register under this scheme.
-No unethical behavior is accepted, as this program is intended to improve the state of small enterprises.
+- The authorities reserve the right to penalise anyone who provides false information to register under this scheme.
+No unethical behaviour is accepted, as this program is intended to improve the state of small enterprises.